datweeds/debate/docs/chamber/index.md

     class RESOLUTION {
         a formal statement that sets
-        the topic for the debate,
+        the topic for the debate
         which one side affirms
         and the other side negates
     }

     class FRAMEWORK {
         set of principles or standards
-        used to evaluate the resolution,
+        used to evaluate the resolution
         explaining why a particular
         perspective is the best
         way to judge the arguments